-Statewide, children are spending fewer placement days in a least restrictive setting compared to FY21, and all designated community areas also saw a decrease in children placed in least restrictive settings.
+Statewide, children are spending fewer placement days in a least restrictive setting compared to FY22, and all designated community areas with the exception of Metroplex West saw a decrease in children placed in least restrictive settings.
+Metroplex West had a 1.2% increase in placement days in least restrictive placements in FY23 Q3 compared to FY22.

-All safety performance below 100% is an area to target for improvement.
-Statewide and Statewide Non-CBC child safety improved in FY23 Q1 compared to FY21 Q1, with all designated community areas improving compared to FY 21 Q1 except Panhandle and Big Country & Texoma.
-South Central & Hill Country had the highest safety rate in FY23 Q1, at 100%.
+Any safety performance below 100% is an area to target for improvement.
+Statewide and Statewide Non-CBC child safety improved in FY23 Q3 compared to FY22 Q3, with all designated community areas improving compared to FY22 Q3 except Metroplex West.

-Permanency (Stage II Objective - Sections A and C)
+Permanency (Stage II Objective - Sections A and C)4

-While placement with relatives or kin are the Stage II contract performance measures, the goal of Stage II is to improve exits to permanency, including both the number of children exiting to permanency and the speed at which they exit.
+The goal of Stage II is to improve exits to permanency, including both the number of children exiting to permanency and the speed at which they exit.
 Placement with kin generally improves child outcomes, including permanency, either with exits to kin or by facilitating connections to parents and placement stability, which are positively related to permanency.

 Texas has historically performed well in placing children in state conservatorship with relatives or kin and finding relatives or kin to permanently care for children when reunification with parents is not possible.
 The performance measure is important to ensure SSCCs sustain or improve upon these trends.
-Non-CBC areas of the state declined by 3% between FY21 and FY22.
-Metroplex West and Big Country & Texoma saw an increase between FY21 and FY22, 8.0% and 0.4% respectively, and Panhandle had a decrease in children being placed with kin at 60 days after removal.
-XII South Central & Hill Country started Stage II in FY23, and therefore there is no data to report on SSCC performance for that area as this measure is delayed.
+Non-CBC areas of the state declined by 1.8% between FY22 and FY23 Q3.
+Metroplex West, Big Country & Texoma, Panhandle, and South Central and Hill Country saw an increase between FY22 and FY23 Q3 by 1.9%, 1.2%, 2.4%, and 6.2% respectively.5

 With four designated community areas in Stage II, Section A performance metrics related to permanency become relevant.
-This report will not, however, give detailed attention to the Section A exit measures because the focus of this report is the CBC contracted performance measures.
-Risk adjusting for case mix has the advantage of determining if the change seen in the exit population was due to a process slow down/speed or is attributable to change in the child population characteristics.
-That said, it is worth noting that there has been a statewide drop in the percent of the population exiting to permanency within 12 months since FY18, as well in declines in all of the SSCC designated community areas from FY22 to FY23 Q1.
+This report will not, however, give detailed attention to Section A exit measures because the focus of this report is the CBC contracted performance measures.
+The intended audience for the measures in Section A is the Legislative Budget Board (LBB), and so these measures are not discussed in this report.
+That said, it is worth noting that there is a statewide drop in the percent of the population exiting to permanency within 12 months since FY18.
+The Panhandle and Big Country and Texoma saw a 9.9% and 2.9% decrease respectively from FY22 to FY23 Q3.
+Metroplex West and South Central and Hill Country increased the percent of the population exiting to permanency from FY22 to FY23 Q3 by 0.5% and 4.6% respectively.